jj-stigell/Scala-tower-defense/src/main/scala/TowerGame/SaveData/ReadMe.txt

 # "tower type" [0 or 1] / "amount of towers" [0 - 100]

 # Towers locations are added under TOWERLOCATION.
 Each tower has one
-# location coordinate (x, y) which is separated from others with comma ",".
+# location coordinate x and y which are separated from others with semicolon ";".
 # Amount of locations must match with the amount of specific towers and
 # location coordinates should not go outside the map perimeter.
 # First row of locations is for small towers.